In Which I Panic and Start a New Series

 I'm feeling more excited to get back to Strathbridge soon too.

-And given my glacially slow progress writing book three, this approach might actually get it done sooner.
+And given my glacially slow progress before the shift, this approach might actually get it done sooner.